LauraManriqueLara/Miscellaneous_LauraManrique/README.md

 # Miscellaneous_LauraManrique
 Here are some of the results of my work!
-Enjoy, share and comment!
+Contents are in Spanish and English.
+Enjoy and comment!

 In this folder you will find work related to:
 1. International treaties of Colombia